Mojm4321/Smart-metering-data-governance-managing-quality-privacy-and-trust-in-energy-data/README.md

 - Privacy Impact Assessments to help identify and manage privacy risks in smart metering data.
 - Privacy by design embedded into systems at the start of the lifeycle.
 - Consent management and retaining documentation on consumer's choice.
+- Proportionate controls put in place to prioritise data that is only relevant to the data infrastructure.

 These policies ensure that data is handled consistently across suppliers and third-party service providers to avoid regulatory risk.